Minipoloalex/feup-pfl-tp1/README.md

 ### 3.1 Pieces
 Each player starts with a pentagon, 3 squares, 3 triangles and 6 circles.
 The pieces move according to their number of sides and in any direction (i.e. movement does not need to be in a straight line).
-Pieces cannot jump other pieces.
+Pieces cannot normally jump other pieces.

 - Circle: Moves 1 space
 - Triangle: Moves 3 spaces